adharafardhin/LIFE4137/README.md

    - Recommended for managing environments and dependencies, particularly for Python and R packages.

 6. **Virtual Environment (venv)**:
    - If not using `conda`, setting up a Python virtual environment with `venv` is recommended to manage dependencies effectively.
+For some tools, I used venv instead of conda.

 Ensure that all the required software and tools are installed and properly configured in your environment before running the scripts.